ShenZp97/aims_drone_control/README.md

 ## Real-world experiment with PX4
+**Note!!!:** Real-world experiments can be dangerous.
+You should understand how the code works.
+Please make sure you know what you are doing.

 Start Mavros and Vicon (you may need to change accordingly, e.g., the fcu_url of mavros, the ip address in vicon launch file, etc.):
 ```
 roslaunch mavros px4.launch fcu_url:=udp://:14560@192.168.50.82:14560